RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

+### expand(kp=MolePro)
+This command reaches out to MolePro (the Molecular Provider) to find all bioentity subpaths that satisfy the query graph.
+It currently can answer questions involving the following node types: gene, protein, disease, chemical_substance.
+Generally youshould not specify a qedge type for MolePro queries (Expand uses 'correlated_with' by default behind the scenes.).

+#### parameters:

+* ##### edge_id

+    - A query graph edge ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `e00` and `[e00, e01]` are examples of valid inputs.

+* ##### node_id

+    - A query graph node ID or list of such IDs to expand (default is to expand entire query graph).

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `[n00, n01]` are examples of valid inputs.

+* ##### continue_if_no_results

+    - Whether to continue execution if no paths are found matching the query graph.

+    - Acceptable input types: boolean.

+    - This is not a required parameter and may be omitted.

+    - `true` and `false` are examples of valid inputs.

+    - `true` and `false` are all possible valid inputs.

+    - If not specified the default input will be false.

+* ##### use_synonyms

+    - Whether to consider curie synonyms and merge synonymous nodes.

+    - Acceptable input types: boolean.

+    - This is not a required parameter and may be omitted.

+    - `true` and `false` are examples of valid inputs.

+    - `true` and `false` are all possible valid inputs.

+    - If not specified the default input will be true.

 ### expand(kp=NGD)
 This command uses ARAX's in-house normalized google distance (NGD) database to expand a query graph; it returns edges between nodes with an NGD value below a certain threshold.
 This threshold is currently hardcoded as 0.5, though this will be made configurable/smarter in the future.